What's Broken in GTM and How to Fix It

 Exploring the key go-to-market challenges that SaaS organisations face and how to overcome them to ensure success.

 Welcome to What's Broken in GTM and How to Fix It with Louis Fernandes and Simon Daniels.
-Each week, together with occasional guests, we explore the challenges that face go-to-market leaders in SaaS scale-up businesses and suggest solutions to common issues.
+Each episode, together with occasional guests, we explore the challenges that face go-to-market leaders in SaaS scale-up businesses and suggest solutions to common issues.

 Read more on this topic in the corresponding edition of Louis’ What's Broken in GTM and How to Fix It newsletter.